YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 Wherever a method with the ReturnTypeAttribute is consumed, casts will have to be added to the IL.

 This makes this a far larger change to Roslyn than Design1, which only required local changes.
 Instead this Design would presumably require changing Roslyn in numerous places to make sure the cast is inserted.
 This is unlikely to happen for a design which already has many weaknesses.

+**5. Added complexity when it comes to creating delegates**

+See the emited IL for test case J. In order for a delegate to have the desired return type, instead of creating a delegate directly from the Method, it is neccessary to create a lambda which calls the method and then casts the returned value.

+Not only does this add complexity to the compiler, but it also will cause performance issues by adding an extra function call.